 Sometimes, the courts give parents joint legal custody, but not joint physical custody.
 This means that both parents share the responsibility for making important decisions in the children’s lives, but the children live with one parent most of the time.
 The parent who does not have physical custody usually has visitation with the children.

-If you find yourself with a child custody dispute in Orange, Riverside, San Bernardino Counties, or Greater Southern California, don’t trust just anyone with the future of you and your children, Call “The Fathers Rights Attorney” to help you successfully navigate California Family Law Courts at 951-223-1058 or book a consultation online here
+If you find yourself with a child custody dispute in Orange, Riverside, San Bernardino Counties, or Greater Southern California, don’t trust just anyone with the future of you and your children, Call “The Fathers Rights Attorney” for trusted legal counsel for child custody matters to help you successfully navigate California Family Law Courts at 951-482-7517 or book a consultation online here